 In addition, the party who has perpetrated domestic violence may not receive spousal support in California.

-Any actions which are considered to be domestic violence in North County will have an impact on an associated divorce case.
-Allegations of domestic violence are sometimes unfortunately used to gain an advantage in a North County divorce case.
+Any actions which are considered to be domestic violence in Carlsbad will have an impact on an associated divorce case.
+Allegations of domestic violence are sometimes unfortunately used to gain an advantage in a Carlsbad divorce case.
 If you have questions we invite you to contact Burke & Domercq or call 760-712-3741 to learn more or schedule an appointment with one of our experienced Certified Family Law Specialists.